Hachimaki98/Vibecraft/README.md

 - **Greedy Meshing**: Adjacent block faces are combined into single geometries, reducing vertex count.
 - **Face Culling**: Hidden faces (between blocks) are not rendered.
 - **Shared Geometry**: Blocks of the same type in a chunk share a single mesh.
+- **Half-Height Blocks**: Support for decorative half-height blocks (like snow) with proper rendering and collision.

 ## License